vmware/vic-product/docs/user_doc/vic_vsphere_admin/configure_vch.md

 -    --tls-cname *.example.com
 -    --tls-cert-path <i>path_to_cert_folder</i></pre>

+This example uses the `vic-machine configure --tls-cname` and the `--tls-ca` options to implement options for the custom CA that you use to sign client certificates.
+You must specify the `--tls-cname` option with the `--tls-ca` option when there is no static IP defined for the client network.

+<pre>$ vic-machine-i>operating_system</i> configure
+   --target w<i>vcenter_server_address</i>
+   --user Administrator@vsphere.local
+   --password '<i>password</i>
+   --thumbprint <i>certificate_thumbprint</i>
+   --tls-ca <i>path_to_ca_file/</i>ca.pem
+   --tls-cname <i>cname_from_server_cert</i></pre>

 This example uses the `vic-machine configure --tls-server-cert` and `--tls-server-key` options to implement TLS authentication with custom certificates.
 Before the configuration, the VCH either has no TLS authentication, or it uses automatically generated certificates, or it uses custom certificates that require replacement.

 <pre>$ vic-machine-<i>operating_system</i> configure
     --target <i>vcenter_server_address</i>